Security Architecture

 The Big Picture

-Every client gets their own isolated server.
+The concrete architecture below is how we deliver on all of that, starting with one foundational choice: every client gets their own isolated server.
 Not a shared environment.
-Not a container on someone else's machine.
+Not a container on someone else’s machine.
 A full Linux server, hardened from the ground up, with nothing exposed to the public internet.

 "Your data is on your server.
 Not ours.
 Not shared with anyone else."